 My name sounds so regal, so mysterious, so intimidating.

 Well, let’s just say I’m nothing like my name suggests – I am actually pure silliness, unadulterated fun, and a lot of extremely devoted, loving affection.

-I’m such a bundle of lively enthusiasm that fanciers describe my breed as being part monkey, part dog, part child and part cat.
+I’m such a bundle of lively enthusiasm that fanciers describe the Sphynx breed as being part monkey, part dog, part child and part cat.
 And it couldn’t be truer.
 My energy levels are off the charts and I love to monkey around with anything that catches my attention.

 That’s ’cause I’m a very sociable cat who loves the company of humans and even other pets.
 I love my humans so much, in fact, that I’ll spend much of my day following them around, wagging my tail and purring with unabashed affection.

-Never one to shy away from being adored, I am ready and willing to receive petting sessions, belly rubs, scratches and warm laps from anyone who offers.
-I’m not even shy with strangers and will warm right up to anyone willing to shower me with a bit of attention.
+I’m never one to shy away from being adored, I am ready and willing to receive petting sessions, belly rubs, scratches and warm laps from anyone who offers.

 Got kids?
 That’s totally fine with me, too!
 I have no problem mingling with little ones and will be a happy participant in their games.

 I guess that’s ’cause I’m quite like a child myself, ever curious and mischievous.
 And I’m smart, too, and use my cleverness every day to investigate every nook and cranny of my surroundings and learn games I can play with my humans, like fetch and tag.

 Now while I am not a silent cat, I choose to communicate in pleasant trills and purrs that I hear are far more pleasant that those of that Meezer, the Siamese.
 Plus, I’m not a fan of endless, mindless chatter so I won’t be talking my head off all the time.
 I’m a very heavy eater so you’ll usually hear me speak up to express that I’d like to have seconds (or thirds) – it’s up to you to play moderator.